 As such, the Board of Directors participates in the vision, mission, strategy, target and business plan of the Company and also monitor, follow up and assess the result of business management and operation to be in line with objective and business plan worked effectively, according to rule, laws and regulations of each business unit under supervision and also related governmental unit, and also according to the resolution(s) from the Shareholder's meeting to maximize the economic value added to the business and also stability to the Shareholders, while at the same time take into account of all stakeholders at best.
-In 2017, the Board of Directors has reviewed and approved the Company's vision, mission and strategy 2 times.
+In 2018, the Board of Directors has reviewed and approved the Company's vision, mission and strategy 2 times.
 The Board of Directors is aware of the importance of good corporate governance to increase transparency, competitiveness and confidence to the shareholders, the investors and the involved parties.
 So, it has prescribed in written format the policy on good corporate governance and also revised and updated the policy on good corporate governance and business ethic handbook that are suitable for the business environments and more international, by stipulating that the revision of good corporate governance policy shall be made once a year.
 In 2006 and 2007, the Audit Committees has prescribed additional good practice guidelines to ensure the clear direction to be used by all executives and staffs.
-In 2016, the Audit Committee has reviewed the principle of Corporate Good Governance that has been revised in the 15th Edition since 2001, seeks to add and improve the principle of corporate good governance in a much clearer and more coverage.
+In 2018, the Audit Committees and the Board of Directors. has reviewed the principle of Corporate Good Governance Policy that has been revised in the 16th Edition since 2001, seeks to add and improve the principle of corporate good governance in a much clearer and more coverage.

-The Board of Directors, the Audit Committee and management support Directors, executives, and staffs to endorse the corporate good governance by arranging communication channel of corporate good governance both from the orientation of new Directors and staff, as well as adding course content to the training.
-Moreover, it seeks to add more dissemination channel relating to corporate good governance through website area whereby request for improvement and correction can be made to submit directly for acknowledgement of the Audit Committee.
+The Board of Directors, the Audit Committees and management support Directors, executives, and staffs to endorse the corporate good governance by arranging communication channel of corporate good governance both from the orientation of new Directors and staff, as well as adding course content to the training.
+Moreover, it seeks to add more dissemination channel relating to corporate good governance through website area whereby request for improvement and correction can be made to submit directly for acknowledgement of the Audit Committees.

-The Audit Committee assessed the corporate good governance practice using the evaluation practice with reference to the principle designated in corporate good governance for listed companies (namely, 'Corporate Governance Self Assessment') of Stock Exchange of Thailand and consider in tandem with the assessment criteria of corporate good governance of Thai Listed Companies initiated by the Association of Thailand Institute of Directors for Audit Committee to acknowledge some Company errors that can be improved and corrected as well as developed.
-Moreover, the Audit Committee also designated the channel for staff to voice the suggestion for ways to improve on the corporate good governance through Internal Audit and Investor Relations division.
-However, in the assessment of good corporate governance of Thai Listed Companies as of 2017 (namely, Corporate Governance Report of Thai Listed Companies 2017), the Company has been evaluated by Association of Thai Institute of Directors as follows:
+The Audit Committees assessed the corporate good governance practice using the evaluation practice with reference to the principle designated in corporate good governance for listed companies (namely, 'Corporate Governance Self Assessment') of Stock Exchange of Thailand and consider in tandem with the assessment criteria of corporate good governance of Thai Listed Companies initiated by the Association of Thailand Institute of Directors for Audit Committee to acknowledge some Company errors that can be improved and corrected as well as developed.
+Moreover, the Audit Committee also designated the channel for staff to voice the suggestion for ways to improve on the corporate good governance of Thai Listed Companies as of 2018 (namely, Corporate Governance Report of Thai Listed Companies 2018), the Company has been evaluated by Association of Thai Institute of Directors as follows :

-Item 2017 2016 2015
+Item 2018 2017 2016

-Listed Companies in total of (%) 80 78 75
+Listed Companies in total of (%) 81 80 78

-Group of Companies in SET100 (%) 87 86 84
+Group of Companies in SET100 (%) 88 87 86

-Group of Companies in SET50 (%) 90 88 87
+Group of Companies in SET50 (%) 91 90 88

-SE-EDUCATION Public Co., Ltd. (%) 90 90 92
+SE-EDUCATION Public Co., Ltd. (%) 91 90 90